-And while most people think that offshore companies are only allowed to bank in far-flung offshore jurisdictions these days, that’s actually not the case at all.
+And while most people think that offshore companies can bank in far-flung offshore jurisdictions these days, that’s actually not the case at all.

 Note: We provide GlobalBanks Insiders with direct introductions to banks in each of the countries that open accounts for offshore businesses.

 Okay, so you’re probably wondering… “Great, I fit the description mentioned above.
-Now, how do I actually open a bank account without physical presence?”
+Now, how do I actually open a bank account without being physically present?”

 Well, you have a few options available.
 And, as mentioned, these will depend on what type of client you are and which group you fit into.
 While we won’t be outlining all of our strategies in this article, we will share some initial steps you can take to get started in the right direction.
 Our more detailed strategies and suggestions are reserved for our premium members, GlobalBanks Insiders.

-The key message to take away from this article is that it is entirely possible to open a bank account without physical presence.
+The key message to take away from this article is that it is entirely possible to open a bank account without physically being present.
 But to do so successfully, you need to understand each bank’s account opening requirements.
 You also need to understand their unspoken policies on remote account opening.
 And finally, you must know which banks and bankers are actually willing to accommodate clients with your particular profile.

-Before you try to open a bank account without physical presence, make sure the bank you’ve chosen is actually worth banking with in the first place.
+Before you try to open a bank account remotely, make sure the bank you’ve chosen is actually worth banking with, in the first place.

-Unfortunately, many banks that will open a bank account without physical presence are pushed by introducers, referral agents, and corporate service providers.
-These groups often have a clear conflict of interest because banks pay them to intro clients.
+Unfortunately, many banks that will open a bank account for you from remote are pushed by introducers, referral agents, and corporate service providers.
+These groups often have a clear conflict of interest because banks pay them to introduce clients.

 In other words, these introducers have zero motivation to help you find the best banking solutions.
 Instead, they’re motivated financially by the bank to introduce clients in whatever manner possible.
 Of course, this includes if the bank is a horrible fit, charges extortionate fees, and has a horrible reputation.

-If you need help sorting out your banking options, want to know which banks will open a bank account for you without physical presence, or just aren’t sure where to turn–we can help.
+If you need help sorting out your banking options, want to know which banks will open a bank account for you without having to be present, or just aren’t sure where to turn–we can help.